Feb 2021

 • Name of the person who prepared them

-The samples should be taken in sufficient sizes so that any local regulatory bodies could undertake analysis on them if required.
+Companies should take sufficient sample sizes so that any local regulatory body can analyze them if necessary.

 Complaints and Recalls

-All complaints should be centrally recorded using a systematic complaint logging and review process, investigating complaints should include the steps to prevent a product defect from reoccurring, recognizing potential issues with safety or quality.
+All complaints should be centrally recorded using a systematic complaint logging and review process.
+Complaint investigations should include steps that prevent a product defect from reoccurring and measures to better recognize potential issues with safety or quality.

 If a severe or high-risk safety or quality issue is suspected, a company must be capable of implementing a product recall quickly and efficiently.

-Again, relevant documentation should be created to ensure there is a systematic plan of action to inform the appropriate authorities of the recall, which could impact consumer safety.
+Again, relevant documentation should show a systematic plan of action to inform the appropriate authorities of the recall, which could impact consumer safety.

-A good internal audit should be unbiased and undertaken by a qualified person, where any problems found during audits must be corrected, verifying that all guidelines outlined in the ISO 22716 standard are correctly implemented[5].
+A good internal audit requires objectivity and should be performed by a qualified person.
+Any problems found during audits must be corrected, verifying that all guidelines outlined in the ISO 22716 standard are correctly implemented[5]

 [1] ISO 22716:2007 - Cosmetics — Good Manufacturing Practices (GMP) — Guidelines on Good Manufacturing Practices